inet-framework/inet-tutorials/configurator/doc/step10.rst

    :start-at: Step10A
    :end-before: ####

-The transmitter power of radios determine their communication range.
-The range is set up so hosts are only in range of the adjacent hosts in the chain. :ned:`RoutingTableCanvasVisualizer` is set to visualize routes to all destinations.
-The routing table visualization is simplified by turning off arrow labels, and setting the arrow line shift to 0.
+The transmitter power of radios determines their communication range.
+The range is set up so hosts are only in the range of the adjacent hosts in the chain. :ned:`RoutingTableCanvasVisualizer` is set to visualize routes to all destinations.
+The routing table visualization is simplified by turning off arrow labels and setting the arrow line shift to 0.
 The latter setting causes the visualizer to draw only one arrow between any nodes even if there would be multiple arrows, e.g. one for both directions (bi-directional routes will be displayed as bi-directional